Bhavanib08/Winequality_Dataset/README.md

 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 ## Analysis:
-s part of the project the following was performed:
+As part of the project the following was performed:
 -Effect of different normalizations on the dataset
 -Classification of data using KNN Classification
 -Feature extraction using PCA